Golden Globes group floats changes to address diversity, ethics complaints

 The Los Angeles Times also raised long-standing ethical questions over the close relationships between the HFPA and movie studios that may influence the choice of Golden Globe nominees and winners.

-The controversy overshadowed the Golden Globes ceremony in February, one of the major Hollywood award shows leading up to the Oscars in April.
+The controversy overshadowed the Golden Globes ceremony in February, one of the major Hollywood award shows leading up to the Oscars last month.

+The HFPA board said it developed the recommendations with input from outside advisers and inclusion experts as well as media partners.

 "It outlines the thorough reforms that are critical for our continued relationship," NBC said.

-Among other proposals, the board urged that HFPA members stop accepting promotional items from film and TV studios and that the group post a public list of members with links to their work.
+Among other proposals, the board urged that HFPA members stop accepting promotional items from film and television studios and that the group post a public list of members with links to their work.

 "We also know that in this existential moment for our association, change is difficult and sometimes scary."